 Babbel means premium content — made in Germany with quality tech.

-So try out whether or not Babbel is right for you — the first lesson is free.
-After that, you pay a fair price for expert content, ad-free learning and data security!
+So try out whether or not Babbel is right for you.
+You’ll be paying a fair price for expert content, ad-free learning and data security!